Robust Counterfactual Explanations on Graph Neural Networks: Introduction

 Graph Neural Networks (GNNs)~\citep{DBLP:conf/iclr/KipfW17, DBLP:conf/iclr/VelickovicCCRLB18, NEURIPS2018_53f0d7c5} have achieved great practical successes in many real-world applications, such as chemistry \citep{pires2015pkcsm}, molecular biology \citep{huber2007graphs}, social networks \citep{cho2011friendship} and epidemic modelling \citep{simon2011exact}.
 For most of these applications, explaining predictions made by a GNN model is crucial for establishing trust with end-users, identifying the cause of a prediction, and even discovering potential deficiencies of a GNN model before massive deployment.
 Ideally, an explanation should be able to answer questions like ``\textit{Would the prediction of the GNN model change if a certain part of an input molecule is removed?}'' in the context of predicting whether an artificial molecule is active for a certain type of proteins~\cite{jiang2020drug, XIONG2021}, \textit{``Would an item recommended still be recommended if a customer had not purchased some other items in the past?''} for a GNN built for recommendation systems~\cite{fan2019graph, yin2019deeper}.

 Counterfactual explanations~\cite{moraffah2020causal} in the form of ``\textit{If X had not occurred, Y would not have occurred}''~\cite{molnar2019} are the principled way to answer such questions and thus are highly desirable for GNNs.
 In the context of GNNs, a counterfactual explanation identifies a small subset of edges of the input graph instance such that removing those edges significantly changes the prediction made by the GNN.
 Counterfactual explanations are usually concise and easy to understand~\cite{moraffah2020causal, sokol2019counterfactual} because they align well with the human intuition to describe a causal situation~\cite{molnar2019}.
 To make explanations more trustworthy, the counterfactual explanation should be robust to noise, that is, some slight changes on an input graph do not change the explanation significantly.
+This idea aligns well with the notion of robustness discussed for DNN explanations in computer vision domain \cite{ghorbani2019interpretation}.
+According to Ghorbani et al. \cite{ghorbani2019interpretation} many interpretations on neural networks are fragile as it is easier to generate adversarial perturbations that produce perceptively indistinguishable inputs that are assigned the same predicted label, yet have very different interpretations.
+Here, the concepts of ``fragile'' ``robustness'' describe the same concept from opposite perspectives.
+An interpretation is said to be fragile if systematic perturbations can lead to dramatically different interpretations without changing the label.
+Otherwise, the interpretation is said to be robust.